-forward, the process would have to start again and the position re-advertised.
-This suggestion, however, would require constitutional amendments since the appointment would be done by Parliament and not the President, while it could also become highly politicised to secure the necessary votes.
+preference, Parliament would vote on the candidates-a 75% majority of the votes would be required for a candidate to be appointed national commissioner.
+If Parliament does not agree on any of the names put forward, the process would have to start again and the position re-advertised.57 This suggestion, however, is quite cumbersome, would require constitutional amendments since the appointment would be done by Parliament and not the President, while it could also become highly politicised to secure the necessary votes.

-A different panel-based mechanism was recently proposed to Parliament by the Institute of Security Studies (ISS) and Corruption Watch (CW) for the purposes of the appointments of the national police commissioner and head of the DPCI ('Hawks').
-In their submission to Parliament, ISS and CW promoted the establishment of a police leadership selection panel as part of a transparent and public participatory process to undertake the following activities:
+A different panel-based mechanism was proposed to Parliament in 2017 by the Institute of Security Studies (ISS) and Corruption Watch (CW) for the purposes of the appointments of the national police commissioner and head of the DPCI ('Hawks').
+In their submission to Parliament, ISS and CW promoted the establishment of a police leadership selection panel as part of a transparent and public participatory process to undertake the following activities:58

 - 1. The establishment of a panel of experts who can develop key selection criteria for both leadership positions. - 2.
-Publically advertising the positions and making the selection criteria known. - 3.
+Publicly advertising the positions and making the selection criteria known. - 3.
 Shortlisting the best possible candidates and releasing their CVs for public comments and objections. - 4.
 Conducting the interview process in public and objectively assessing the candidates against the selection criteria. - 5.
 Presenting no more than five of the best candidates to the President to choose from and appoint as SAPS National Commissioner. - 6.
 Presenting no more than five of the best candidates to the Minister of Police to choose from and appoint as the head of the Hawks.

 The model proposed by ISS and CW allocates an important role to Parliament in the appointment process through its exercise of oversight by: advising the Minister of Police to establish the recommended National Policing Board or selection panel that will develop the necessary selection criteria and requirements for employment, possibly based on existing criteria for the posts of SAPS divisional and provincial commissioners; advising the President to act on the recommendations of the National Policing Board or selection panel; and, facilitating public participation in the process, as was done in the recent appointments to the heads of various Chapter 9 institutions.
-This could include circulating the CVs of the applicants, providing space in Parliament for the interviews to be conducted, and facilitating public inputs on the candidates, to assist the selection panel in compiling a shortlist of up to five candidates who meet the minimum criteria.
-Importantly, the model emphasises the key role of civil society in providing information about the candidates and testing their integrity.
-As criteria for the post, the submission takes as a point of departure the criteria that have been defined for selecting the head of the DCPI (Hawks), which will be discussed below.
+This could include circulating the CVs of the applicants, providing space in Parliament for the interviews to be conducted, and facilitating public inputs on the candidates, to assist the selection panel in compiling a shortlist